Brigitte Thompson has been a realtor in Austin, TX, since 2007. Enjoys cooking and writing blogs about Texas.

-- Set the power pressure cooker to Chicken/Meat.
+- Set the power pressure cooker to chicken/meat.
 Saute onion and garlic in olive oil.
-To keep the chicken from sticking to the bottom of the inner pot place the canning rack inside pot and place the chicken on top of the rack.
+To keep the chicken from sticking to the bottom of the inner pot, place the canning rack inside the pot and place the chicken on top of the rack.

 - TIP: For crispier wings place the wings in the oven for 10 to 15 minutes at 400 degrees.

-- Once the timer reaches 0, the cooker will automatically switch to Keep/Warm.
-Release the pressure value to open.
-When the steam is completely released remove lid.
+- Once the timer reaches 0, the cooker will automatically switch to keep/warm.
+Release the pressure valve to open.
+When the steam is completely released, remove lid.

 Here are a few safety tips to keep in mind when using the power pressure cooker.

-2).
-When using the power pressure cooker place the cooker in a location in your kitchen that will allow the steam to vent away from people, appliances, cabinets, windows or any other item that can be damaged from releasing the steam.
+- When using the power pressure cooker, place the cooker in a location in your kitchen that will allow the steam to vent away from people, appliances, cabinets, windows, or any other item that can be damaged from releasing the steam.

-5).
-Unlike stove top pressure cookers the vent value will not rock and spray steam.
-The Electric power pressure cooker will hold all the steam inside the pot.
-If steam is in fact escaping during the cooking process the value is not in the proper position.
-Using an oven mitt - Carefully adjust vent value until steam is no longer spraying from the the lid.
+- Unlike stove top pressure cookers, the vent value will not rock and spray steam.
+The electric power pressure cooker will hold all the steam inside the pot.
+If steam is, in fact, escaping during the cooking process, the value is not in the proper position.
+Using an oven mitt, carefully adjust vent value until steam is no longer spraying from the lid.

-6).
-The power pressure cooker has several built in safety features.
+- The power pressure cooker has several built-in safety features.